Also known as: kneeling push-up, kneeling push-up to plank, knee-to-plank, modified push-up plank, kneeling plank press

 What is Knee Push Up to Plank?

-Knee Push Up to Plank is an easy calisthenics exercise combining a knee push-up with a straight-arm plank hold.
-It primarily targets the triceps, chest, shoulders, and core while teaching scapular control and posterior pelvic tilt.
-Suitable for beginners progressing toward full push-ups and improved core stability.
+The Knee Push Up to Plank is an easy bodyweight exercise combining a knee push-up with a straight-arm plank hold.
+It primarily targets the triceps, chest, shoulders and core, and is suitable for beginners learning pressing mechanics and midline stability.

 How to Do Knee Push Up to Plank

-- Lift to plank: As you press up, lift knees off the ground and straighten arms into a straight-arm plank, keeping hips level and core tight; hold at least two seconds.
+4. Lift knees to plank: As you press up, extend arms fully and actively lift your knees off the mat to reach a straight-arm plank; keep hips level and core tight.

 Muscle Groups